Azure/bicep-types-k8s/generated/kubernetes/core/v1/types.md

 ## IoK8SApiCoreV1CephFSPersistentVolumeSource
 ### Properties
-* **monitors**: string[] (Required): Required: Monitors is a collection of Ceph monitors More info: https://examples.k8s.io/volumes/cephfs/README.md#how-to-use-it
+* **monitors**: string[] (Required): monitors is Required: Monitors is a collection of Ceph monitors More info: https://examples.k8s.io/volumes/cephfs/README.md#how-to-use-it
-* **path**: string: Optional: Used as the mounted root, rather than the full Ceph tree, default is /
+* **path**: string: path is Optional: Used as the mounted root, rather than the full Ceph tree, default is /
-* **readOnly**: bool: Optional: Defaults to false (read/write).
+* **readOnly**: bool: readOnly is Optional: Defaults to false (read/write).
 ReadOnly here will force the ReadOnly setting in VolumeMounts.
 More info: https://examples.k8s.io/volumes/cephfs/README.md#how-to-use-it
-* **secretFile**: string: Optional: SecretFile is the path to key ring for User, default is /etc/ceph/user.secret More info: https://examples.k8s.io/volumes/cephfs/README.md#how-to-use-it
+* **secretFile**: string: secretFile is Optional: SecretFile is the path to key ring for User, default is /etc/ceph/user.secret More info: https://examples.k8s.io/volumes/cephfs/README.md#how-to-use-it
 * **secretRef**: [IoK8SApiCoreV1SecretReference](#iok8sapicorev1secretreference): SecretReference represents a Secret Reference.
 It has enough information to retrieve secret in any namespace
-* **user**: string: Optional: User is the rados user name, default is admin More info: https://examples.k8s.io/volumes/cephfs/README.md#how-to-use-it
+* **user**: string: user is Optional: User is the rados user name, default is admin More info: https://examples.k8s.io/volumes/cephfs/README.md#how-to-use-it

 ## IoK8SApiCoreV1CephFSVolumeSource
 ### Properties
-* **monitors**: string[] (Required): Required: Monitors is a collection of Ceph monitors More info: https://examples.k8s.io/volumes/cephfs/README.md#how-to-use-it
+* **monitors**: string[] (Required): monitors is Required: Monitors is a collection of Ceph monitors More info: https://examples.k8s.io/volumes/cephfs/README.md#how-to-use-it
-* **path**: string: Optional: Used as the mounted root, rather than the full Ceph tree, default is /
+* **path**: string: path is Optional: Used as the mounted root, rather than the full Ceph tree, default is /
-* **readOnly**: bool: Optional: Defaults to false (read/write).
+* **readOnly**: bool: readOnly is Optional: Defaults to false (read/write).
 ReadOnly here will force the ReadOnly setting in VolumeMounts.
 More info: https://examples.k8s.io/volumes/cephfs/README.md#how-to-use-it
-* **secretFile**: string: Optional: SecretFile is the path to key ring for User, default is /etc/ceph/user.secret More info: https://examples.k8s.io/volumes/cephfs/README.md#how-to-use-it
+* **secretFile**: string: secretFile is Optional: SecretFile is the path to key ring for User, default is /etc/ceph/user.secret More info: https://examples.k8s.io/volumes/cephfs/README.md#how-to-use-it
 * **secretRef**: [IoK8SApiCoreV1LocalObjectReference](#iok8sapicorev1localobjectreference): LocalObjectReference contains enough information to let you locate the referenced object inside the same namespace.
-* **user**: string: Optional: User is the rados user name, default is admin More info: https://examples.k8s.io/volumes/cephfs/README.md#how-to-use-it
+* **user**: string: user is optional: User is the rados user name, default is admin More info: https://examples.k8s.io/volumes/cephfs/README.md#how-to-use-it

 ## IoK8SApiCoreV1CinderPersistentVolumeSource
 ### Properties
-* **fsType**: string: Filesystem type to mount.
+* **fsType**: string: fsType Filesystem type to mount.
 Must be a filesystem type supported by the host operating system.
 Examples: "ext4", "xfs", "ntfs".
 Implicitly inferred to be "ext4" if unspecified.
 More info: https://examples.k8s.io/mysql-cinder-pd/README.md
-* **readOnly**: bool: Optional: Defaults to false (read/write).
+* **readOnly**: bool: readOnly is Optional: Defaults to false (read/write).
 ReadOnly here will force the ReadOnly setting in VolumeMounts.
 More info: https://examples.k8s.io/mysql-cinder-pd/README.md
 * **secretRef**: [IoK8SApiCoreV1SecretReference](#iok8sapicorev1secretreference): SecretReference represents a Secret Reference.
 It has enough information to retrieve secret in any namespace
-* **volumeID**: string (Required): volume id used to identify the volume in cinder.
+* **volumeID**: string (Required): volumeID used to identify the volume in cinder.
 More info: https://examples.k8s.io/mysql-cinder-pd/README.md

 ## IoK8SApiCoreV1CinderVolumeSource
 ### Properties
-* **fsType**: string: Filesystem type to mount.
+* **fsType**: string: fsType is the filesystem type to mount.
 Must be a filesystem type supported by the host operating system.
 Examples: "ext4", "xfs", "ntfs".
 Implicitly inferred to be "ext4" if unspecified.
 More info: https://examples.k8s.io/mysql-cinder-pd/README.md
-* **readOnly**: bool: Optional: Defaults to false (read/write).
+* **readOnly**: bool: readOnly defaults to false (read/write).
 ReadOnly here will force the ReadOnly setting in VolumeMounts.
 More info: https://examples.k8s.io/mysql-cinder-pd/README.md
 * **secretRef**: [IoK8SApiCoreV1LocalObjectReference](#iok8sapicorev1localobjectreference): LocalObjectReference contains enough information to let you locate the referenced object inside the same namespace.
-* **volumeID**: string (Required): volume id used to identify the volume in cinder.
+* **volumeID**: string (Required): volumeID used to identify the volume in cinder.
 More info: https://examples.k8s.io/mysql-cinder-pd/README.md

 ## IoK8SApiCoreV1ClientIPConfig
 ### Properties